banic/drinject/README.md

 `Inject` attribute tell DI to provide class and `DiContainer.Instance.Bind(this);` tells DI container to instantete all required things from DI.
 After that you can access to the object of injected class, like `simpleClass.Print();`.

+Last step is to add empty game object into the sceen and to attach your container implementation (in this case `MyDiContainer`) to it.

 ### You have several options to provide object

 ### 1. From Instance